sinlov/FinderGo/README.md

 ## How to install

-- Get the binary from https://github.com/onmyway133/FinderGo/releases
+- Get the binary from https://github.com/sinlov/FinderGo/releases

 ## How to use

 ![](Images/go1.gif)

 ### As a macOS application

+- Support `vscode` for now

 - Support `iTerm` for now